Berlandiera lyrata

 Berlandiera lyrata, with the common names chocolate flower, chocolate daisy, or lyreleaf greeneyes, is a North American species of flowering plant in the family Asteraceae.
 The common name lyreleaf greeneyes is a reference to the shape of the leaf, which is curved like a lyre and the green disc which is left behind when the ray florets drop off which is thought to look like an eye.

+This plant is particularly notable for its distinct chocolate-like fragrance, especially during the early morning hours, making it popular in sensory gardens and pollinator habitats.
+Native to the southwestern United States and northern Mexico, Berlandiera lyrata is drought-tolerant and thrives in arid, rocky soils.
+Its bright yellow flowers not only add visual appeal but also attract various pollinators, including bees and butterflies, playing an important ecological role in supporting local biodiversity.

 Description

 The plant grows to about 30–60 cm in height and width, less commonly 120 cm.
 When the plant freezes, the roots will preserve its life.
 The velvety leaves are pinnately lobed or scalloped.
 The flower head is approximately 4 cm in diameter, with 5–12 (most commonly 8) yellow ray florets, which are 1.5 cm long.
 In areas that freeze, the flowers bloom at night from spring until frost.
 In frost-free areas, it will bloom year-round (typically April to October).
 Around mid-morning, the flowers close or drop.
 As it gets hotter, the flower begins to turn white and the ray florets begin to drop, leaving the green disc shape.
 The seed-like fruit is scaleless and hairless at the tip.